The treacherous journey into Kabul airport to escape Taliban-controlled Afghanistan

 I prepared for a stay in Doha to help from the outside in a process that we feared could take weeks.
 But on Friday morning, I received a WhatsApp message from Tassal.
 It was a photograph of a flight path.
 The plane just over Italy was headed west.

-“We are going to Washington, D.C.”
-Tassal said in shock in a voice message.
+“We are going to Washington, D.C.,” Tassal said in shock in a voice message.

 Both Washington Post employees and their families were loaded onto a plane and not told their destination until they took off.
 It’s unclear what the next step will be for them in the United States.
 It will probably be another period of processing and then perhaps the most difficult phase: beginning their lives anew.
 But the happiness in Tassal’s voice was unquestionable.